Instruction Following by Principled Boosting Attention of Large Language Models: Results

+Figure~\ref{fig:bar-groups} presents a per-task steering success comparison between the base model, model with instruction-only intervention, the best-performing latent steering method, two competing attention-based methods (PASTA and \spotlight), and \ourmethod.
+Across all tasks, \ourmethod either outperforms or is competitive with the strongest competing method, demonstrating superior performance compared to both traditional steering and other attention-based interventions.
+While other attention-based methods generally outperform both traditional latent steering and instruction-only approaches, they exhibit significant differences in reliability across tasks.
+PASTA and \spotlight are very successful on emotion-related instructions, but they degrade instruction-only performance on other tasks.
+Meanwhile, \ourmethod consistently improves upon the instruction-only baseline, never harming its performance.
+This advantage is particularly evident on jailbreaking tasks, where latent steering is typically most effective.
+In these scenarios, \ourmethod delivers strong results while competing attention methods fail. \ourmethod thus provides a powerful combination of performance and reliability, making it a more practical choice for guiding model behavior.

-While Section~\ref{subsec:res-per-task} focused on best-case latent steering performance, Table~\ref{tab:results-by-method} reveals a significant drawback of latent-only methods: their performance fluctuates considerably by task.
-Linear steering was the top-performing method most often, but it faltered in the Emotion tasks.
-DiffMean and PCDiff worked well steering towards emotion, but not so well in the other tasks.
-PCAct was the best only in the AI Persona tasks, but underperformed in all other task types.
-We further detail the performance of each method on each task in Appendix \ref{app:additional-results} This performance inconsistency highlights the unreliability of latent-only approaches.
-In contrast, \ourmethod consistently achieves strong performance across all task types, offering a more robust and reliable approach to model steering.
+While Figure~\ref{fig:bar-groups} shows the performance of the best latent method on each individual task, Table~\ref{tab:results-by-method} reveals a significant drawback of latent-only methods: their performance fluctuates considerably by task.
+Linear steering is the top-performing method most often, but it falters on the Emotion tasks.
+DiffMean and PCDiff perform well on the Emotion and AI Persona tasks, respectively, but perform worse on other tasks.
+We further detail the performance of each method on each task in Appendix \ref{app:additional-results}.
+This performance inconsistency highlights the unreliability of latent-only approaches.
+In contrast, attention-based methods are more consistently effective, with the exception of the Jailbreak tasks, where only \ourmethod is effective.